schufeli/hackvent-2023/HV23.04/README.md

 print(decrypt_flag(''.join([chr(value) for value in flag])))
 ```

-The decrypt_flag function takes an encrypted flag as input, which is assumed to be a string.
-It iterates through each character in the input string, applying a series of bitwise operations to invert its bits.
+In this Python script, the `decrypt_flag` function takes an encrypted flag as input (assumed to be a string), iterates through each character, and applies a series of bitwise operations to invert its bits.
 The result is then converted back to a character.
-This process is repeated for each character in the input, and the decrypted characters are stored in a list.
+The decrypted characters are stored in a list, and the final decrypted flag is obtained by joining these characters.

-The flag array contains the hexadecimal values of the encrypted flag, which were obtained by applying the bitwise NOT operation to the original flag.
-The Python code then calls the decrypt_flag function with the characters obtained from converting the hexadecimal values in the flag array back to characters.
-The decrypted characters are joined together to form the final decrypted flag.

-In the output below, you will see the decrypted flag printed to the console.
+In the script's output, you'll observe the decrypted flag printed to the console.

 ![Python script output](assets/console-output.png)